Dehydration in Cats

 How to Prevent Dehydration in Cats

 Knowing your feline friend and their habits is the best way to prevent dehydration.
-Cats should have a constant supply of freshwater available to them.
+Cats should have a constant supply of fresh water available to them.
 This should be water that they will drink, which may mean non-chlorinated.
 Cats that eat dry kibble only will need to drink more water than those that get any canned food.
 Keep a close observation of your cat to know that they are drinking and urinating normally.

 If your cat is picky, try freshwater fountains, different bowls or even bottled water until you can coax them onto tap water.
 When traveling with your feline companion, you may want to bring some of their regular water from home so that they don’t go on a drinking strike during your trip.

-For kitties that have a bit of digestive upset, you can help by increasing their fluid intake with canned food or canned food slurries until they’re back to normal.
+For kitties with a bit of digestive upset, you can help by increasing their fluid intake with canned food or canned food slurries until they’re back to normal.
 For kitties with fevers or unwillingness to drink, try to entice them by other methods such as low sodium chicken broth or even ice cubes for the playful mind.
 Have your vet look at them immediately if you suspect dehydration that isn’t resolving with at-home methods or that’s getting worse.

 You May Also Like